joshhedstrom/brainAnalytics/README.md

 });
 ```

 It will run through the 20k iterations.
-In theory, at the end, it will tell you what factos go into a wine with a quality of 0.9.
+In theory, at the end, it will tell you what factors go into a wine with a quality of 0.9.
 It will probably look something like this:
 ```
 iterations: 20000, training error: 0.015436195679448003
 { fa: 0.8056249022483826,